Buros Center for Testing: Pruebas Publicadas en Español: An Index of Spanish Tests in Print

-A bilingual reference volume designed to help Spanish and English speakers locate information about commercially available tests in the Spanish language.
+Pruebas Publicadas en Español: An Index of Spanish Tests in Print ('PPE) is a bilingual reference volume to locate information about commercially available tests in Spanish.
 The first volume was published in 2013.
-The second edition, which includes descriptions of more than 600 tests, was published in 2018.
+The second edition, which included descriptions of more than 600 tests, was published in 2018.
 PPE serves as a Spanish-language version of Tests in Print.
-Test descriptions are provided in a side-by-side Spanish/English language format and include information about a test's population, purpose, country and language of origin, norms, translation/adaptation process, scores, and which components are in Spanish.
+Test descriptions are provided side-by-side in Spanish and English and include information about population, purpose, country and language of origin, norms, translation/adaptation process, scores, and which components are in Spanish.

 Entries in Pruebas Publicadas en Español (PPE) offer descriptions of a wide range of Spanish-language assessments, including those developed entirely in Spanish, those containing only one or two Spanish forms and those providing Spanish administration instructions.
 Tests come from publishers around the world, including Spain, Mexico, Argentina, Chile, Puerto Rico, the United States, Israel, and the United Kingdom.